Facts about ACS

 - Through the American Cancer Society Clinical Trials Matching Service, we connect patients with more than 64,000 different treatment options.
 We also offer an online support community for cancer survivors and caregivers that has brought together more than 93,000 people since 2000.

-- Through our American Cancer Society Hope Lodge® network, we provide cancer patients and their families with a free place to stay when they have to travel far from home for treatment.
-In 2011, we provided more than 250,000 nights of free lodging to nearly 40,000 patients and caregivers, saving them more than $23 million in lodging expenses.
+- Through our American Cancer Society Hope Lodge® network, we provide cancer patients and their families with a free place to stay when they have to travel away from home for treatment.
+In 2013, we provided more than 265,000 nights of free lodging to nearly 43,000 patients and caregivers, saving them nearly $38 million in lodging expenses.

 - With 140 sites at hospitals and treatment centers across the country, the American Cancer Society Patient Navigator Program provides one-on-one guidance to people facing cancer through every step of their journey.
-In 2011, the program served more than 90,000 people and fulfilled more than 157,000 requests for services.
+In 2012, the program served more than 88,000 people.

 Find cures: We’re getting results by investing in research that helps us understand cancer’s causes, determine how best to prevent it, and discover new ways to cure it.

 - As the largest non-governmental funder of cancer research, having spent more than $4 billion on cancer research since 1946, we’ve played a role in nearly every cancer breakthrough in recent history.

 - Our own research and that of our funded researchers helped to confirm the link between cigarette smoking and lung cancer, established the link between obesity and multiple cancers, developed drugs to treat leukemia and advanced breast cancer, and showed that mammography is the most effective way to detect breast cancer.